buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

         <ul>
           <li>Empower their enterprise customers to choose where to host and run the product: on-prem or in the cloud (if so, whatever cloud platform customers prefer to). </li>
           <li>Continue their successful strategy to leverage open source technologies.</li>
           <li>Take full control from infrastructure, operating, and application.
-There are great internal resources and experties availble.</li>
+There are great internal resources and expertise available.</li>
           <li>Lift and shift some existing services at the initial phases to reduce impacts to business.</li>
         </ul>
       </td>
         <td>
         <ul>
-          <li>As a startup, develop a brand-new B2C cloud-based service.
+          <li>As a start-up, develop a brand-new B2C cloud-based service.
 Fast business growth is as expected.</li>
           <li>Competition is hot, faster to market is on top of the priorities. </li>
           <li>Stay focus on product development.
-Ideally everything is operating in the cloud without worrying about infrasctructure and scaling.</li>
+Ideally everything is operating in the cloud without worrying about infrastructure and scaling.</li>
           <li>Build and strengthen the partnership with the current cloud provider to achieve long-term Win-Win. </li>
           <li>The leadership heard about "serverless", "auto-scale", "pay for consumption", and they are keen to embrace it.</li>
         </ul>